codewizard13/ehw-tut--dk-login-system/notes/main.md

 ### CH 2.
 00:01:16 - How to get my lesson files

+- On Patreon
+- He's including the CSS there because it will take up valueable tutorial time to put it here
+- #GOTCHA: Patreon costs $$$

 ### CH 3.
 00:02:11 - What will you learn in this video?

+- We **WILL** build a fully-working **login system** in this video.
+Just know that it isn't possible to teach a commercial version without getting into more advanced PHP.
+I want to keep this video beginner-friendly and simple.

 ### CH 4.
 00:02:48 - What security will we use?

+- We will use **prepared statements**

 ### CH 5.
 00:03:41 - It's Procedural PHP, not OOP PHP